Sienci-Labs/Resources/README.md

     1. Fast-forward or merge
     1. Git Credential Manager
     1. Enable file system caching
-1. Once it's installed, open the 'Git Bash' application and in the command line send the following commands one at a time
+1. Once it's installed, open the 'Git Bash' application and in the command line send the following commands one at a time to save your GitHub login to your computer
     1. `git config --global user.name "YourUsername"`
     1. `git config --global user.email "your-email@website.com"`
     1. `git config --global user.password "1234321"`
     1. `git config --global credential.helper store`
 1. Go back to VS Code and click the 'refresh' link

 , then make a test pull request to check if everything's working